-How to Build a White-Label EMR Using OpenEMR as the Backend
+How to Build a White Label EMR Using OpenEMR

 EMR are complex, regulated systems, and many health-tech startups and vendors find it faster to rebrand an existing open-source EMR than build one from scratch.
 OpenEMR – a free, open-source EHR/EMR platform – is a popular foundation for this.
 It is “the most popular open source electronic health records” system, with an estimated 100,000 providers using it worldwide.